vyos/vyos-documentation/docs/services/dhcp.rst

 **Example:**

 * IPv6 address ``2001:db8::101`` shall be statically mapped
-* Device MAC address will be ``00:53:c5:b7:5e:23``
 * Host specific mapping shall be named ``client1``

-.. hint:: The MAC address identifier is defined by the last 4 byte of the MAC address.
+.. hint:: The identifier is the device's DUID: colon-separated hex list (as used by isc-dhcp option dhcpv6.client-id).
+   If the device already has a dynamic lease from the DHCPv6 server, its DUID can be found with ``show service dhcpv6 server leases``.
+   The DUID begins at the 5th octet (after the 4th colon) of IAID_DUID.

 .. code-block:: none

   set service dhcpv6-server shared-network-name 'NET1' subnet 2001:db8::/64 static-mapping client1 ipv6-address 2001:db8::101
-  set service dhcpv6-server shared-network-name 'NET1' subnet 2001:db8::/64 static-mapping client1 identifier c5b75e23
+  set service dhcpv6-server shared-network-name 'NET1' subnet 2001:db8::/64 static-mapping client1 identifier 00:01:00:01:12:34:56:78:aa:bb:cc:dd:ee:ff

 The configuration will look as follows: